 - Raw data of funded startups

 3 Major Insights From Domains Used By VC Startups

-So how did we gather and use this information?
+So how do we collect and analyze this data?

 1. Most Common TLDs Used By Startups